Malkin scores in OT, Penguins beat Wild 4-3 | WTOP News

 Down 3-1, the Wild responded.

 They had an apparent goal by Jordan Greenway taken away after a video review showed Minnesota was offside on the play.
-The Wild answered just 14 seconds later as Gaudreau ripped a one-timer from the middle of the slot on a pass from Kevin Fiala for his 10th goal of the season.
+The Wild answered just 14 seconds later as Gaudreau scored his 10th of the season.

 Kaprizov tied the game 1:02 into the third after Ryan Hartman won a battle for a loose puck behind the net and fed Kaprizov racing down the middle of the ice.

-With that, Kaprizov matched Marian Gaborik (2007-08) for the most points in a season in franchise history.
-Kaprizov had 14 goals in 16 games in March, setting a franchise record for a calendar month.
+Kaprizov matched Marian Gaborik (2007-08) for the most points in a season in franchise history.
+Kaprizov had 14 goals in 16 games in March, setting a club record for a calendar month.

 UP NEXT